L400-RTI/Training-material/modules/12 - CICD and ALM.md

 In this section, we examine the mechanics and internals of how CI/CD and ALM are implemented for Real-Time Intelligence workloads in Microsoft Fabric, with a focus on Eventhouse, KQL Database, Event Streams, and their integration into deployment pipelines and Git.

-#### How Fabric Serializes and Deploys RTI Artifacts
+#### How Fabric Serializes and Deploys Real-Time Intelligence AReal-Time Intelligencefacts

-At the technical core, Fabric’s CI/CD architecture relies on artifact serialization into a platform-defined schema, stored in Git.
-Each RTI artifact (e.g., Eventhouse, KQL Database, Event Stream) is exported into a set of structured files per artifact:
+At the technical core, Fabric’s CI/CD architecture relies on aReal-Time Intelligencefact serialization into a platform-defined schema, stored in Git.
+Each Real-Time Intelligence aReal-Time Intelligencefact (e.g., Eventhouse, KQL Database, Event Stream) is exported into a set of structured files per aReal-Time Intelligencefact:

-- **platform.json:** metadata about the artifact type, logical ID, display name
+- **platform.json:** metadata about the aReal-Time Intelligencefact type, logical ID, display name
-- **properties.json:** configuration like caching policy, retention, read/write flags
+- **propeReal-Time Intelligencees.json:** configuration like caching policy, retention, read/write flags
 - **database.csl:** the KQL script representing schema and objects

-Here are some examples for different artifact serialization files
+Here are some examples for different aReal-Time Intelligencefact serialization files

 **platform.json of a KQL Database**